open-telemetry/opentelemetry.io/content/en/blog/2024/elastic-contributes-continuous-profiling-agent.md

 application’s efficiency on the cloud while ensuring their engineering teams optimize it.

-As the next step, Elastic and the OpenTelemetry profiling SIG will jointly work on integrating the donated agent into OpenTelemetry's components ecosystem.
+As the next step, the OpenTelemetry profiling SIG, that Elastic is a part of, will jointly work on integrating the donated agent into OpenTelemetry's components ecosystem.
 We look forward to providing a fully integrated and usable version of the new OpenTelemetry eBPF profiling agent to the users, soon.